 The Conceptional Beauty of Tango

-Novices often judge tango by its look, just as people judge success by possessions.
+Novices often judge tango by its look, just like some people judge success by possessions.
 Warren Buffett said, "The truth is, when you come to my age you will understand, success is measured by how many people really care about you and love you.
 Money doesn't make people rich.
 What makes us rich is love."
-You might envy someone's wealth, but in the end you only want to be with a person who truly cares about you, knowing that what's on the inside is more important than what's on the surface.
+You might envy someone's fortune, but in the end you only want to be with a person who truly cares about you, knowing that what's on the inside is more important than what's on the surface.
 Tango is the same.
 What makes it gratifying is not its steps but what the steps convey.

 Marie Curie said, "If you're not pretty at 17, you can blame your parents for not giving you a pretty face.
 But if at 30 you still are not pretty, you only have yourself to blame, because in that long period of time you didn't add anything new into yourself."
 What is truly attractive is one's inner quality.
 A tango dancer who only values look and ignores feeling is like a parvenus who lives in a big mansion and drives luxury cars but at heart he is still a poor man.
 What makes a person noble is not his money but upbringing.
 Formalist dancers and extravagant upstarts are birds of a feather.
 Arts that stand the test of time, whether painting, music or dance, are those with inherent depth of human spirit rather than just aestheticism.
 As Mother Teresa once eloquently said: "Hunger does not only mean the need of food, but also the need of love.
 Cold does not only mean the want of clothing, but also the want of dignity.
 Homelessness does not only mean without a home, but also the rejection and abandonment by society."
 What tango quenches is the thirst of the soul.
 It is not only beautiful in its form, but more so in its content.